 If your credit score is up to scratch, you’ll be given a certificate indicating how much a lender might be prepared to offer you.

 Remember though, that a mortgage in principle is not a guarantee that you will definitely be offered a mortgage, as a lender may change their decision or offer you different terms once they have received your full application and carried out their underwriting checks.

 A mortgage in principle will typically last between 60 and 90 days.

 How long does a mortgage in principle last?

-The length of time it will take to get a mortgage offer depends on which lender you go to, how long it takes you to provide them with the information they need, and how straightforward the purchase is.
-Delays often happen when lenders are waiting for more information from you, so having all the relevant paperwork to hand can help speed the process along.
-If all goes smoothly, you could get a mortgage offer about a fortnight after your first contact with your mortgage broker.
+The length of time it will take to get a mortgage offer depends on which lender you choose, how long it takes you to provide them with the information they need, and how straightforward the purchase is.

 How long does it take to get a mortgage offer?